-Before you get started, we recommend exploring examples of performers’ grids by browsing other PAL sites.
+Before you get started, we recommend exploring examples of professionals’ grids by browsing other PAL sites.

-You, the performer, will want to articulate the moments, experiences, stories, events, productions, performances, you wish to memorialize, document, save and pass on.
+You, the performing arts professional, will want to articulate the moments, experiences, stories, events, productions, performances, you wish to memorialize, document, save and pass on.
 Asking yourself, “ What do I want to save/to tell/to pass on?” and then “What have I got?
 What do I need to find?” will help you begin.
 See our Guide to Getting Organized to get your materials in order.

 Some people have “given everything away.”
 Still, they retain their stories, can research the context of the period around things in those stories, and can link to audio, video, library collections to flesh out their stories.
 Do you primarily work in one (theatre) or across several (theatre, music, and/or dance)?

 How do you want to organize your professional work?